visualopsholdings/nodes-web/README.md

 cd restinio
 ```

-Now if you have ruby 3.2.0 or later, you need to fix a script.
+Now if you have ruby 3.2.0 or later, you need to fix a script, otherwise
+just skip these steps.

 ```
 ruby -v